 Kadri is part of Slovakian full length contemporary circus show YOUNAK, which brings together theatre, circus, Slovak folklore and live music.
 Besides stage productions, Kadri works in projects of various nature, some of her performances include Microsoft Talo (Finland), Grey Cup (Canada) performing aerial silks under the hot air balloon (Latvia), H.C.Andersen Festival (Denmark), Eurovision (Estonian semi-finals) to name a few.
 Kadri's personal creations have been showcased at Cirquantique Cabaret in Montreal, she has been the winner of International Zero Gravity Aerial Arts festival, which was focused on artistry, her most recent work was a cinematographic aerial silks performance commissioned by Firefly Theatre which was also showcased at the Alberta Contemporary Circus Arts Festival.

-Kadri has been involved with Circus for most of her life, even though she was put into music school at the age of 5 where she learnt classical piano for many years.
-She has worked on aerial silks, trapeze, hoop, sling, net, and taken several aerial- and movement master classes abroad.
+Kadri has been involved with Circus for most of her life, alongside of being put into music school at the age of 5 where she learnt classical piano for many years.
 Due to the fact that the circus community is fairly small in a country of 1.3 million people, Kadri's curiosity has taken her to live, train and perform with various companies in Mexico and Canada over the years.